hoonzis/hoonzis.github.io/_drafts/2009-12-28-mapbox-turf-realstate-analysis.md

 ## Interpolating the prices with Hexagonal grid.
 Another and maybe better way to get better idea about the prices would be to use hexagonal grid.
 Of course simple grid could be used as well, but using hexagonal grids will give you more detail then simple rectangular grid.

 There are couple ways to implement this.
-The simpliest one would be just to iterate over the grid and for each hexagon find the flats inside it's area and then take average or median value.
+The simplest one would be just to iterate over the grid and for each hexagon find the flats inside it's area and then take average or median value.
 The problem with this approach is that you will probably get a lot of empty grids, since flats are not regularly distributed.

 One way around this is to use the triangular network that we already have.
 The network covers completely the city.
 We can iterate over the grid get the center of each cell and see what it's value would be in the TIN.
 We can create the hex grid over which we iterate later with turf's *hexGrid* method which takes the bounds as parameters.